-4-6 points
+4-6 points 7-9 points

-MODERATE CONFIDENCE HIGH CONFIDENCE 7 - 9 points 10 - 12 points the primary indoor radon data sets.
-However, these additional radon data sets can provide a means to further refine correlations between geologic factors and radon potential, so they are included as supplementary information and are discussed in the individual State chapters.
-If the average screening indoor radon level for an area was less than 2 pC^{1/4}, the indoor radon factor was assigned 1 point, if it was between 2 and 4 pCi/L, it was scored 2 points, and if the average screening indoor radon level for an area was greater than 4 pCi/L, the indoor radon factor was assigned 3 RI points.
+MODERATE CONFIDENCE HIGH CONFIDENCE

+10 - 12 points

+included as supplementary information and are discussed in the individual State chapters.
+If the average screening indoor radon level for an area was less than 2 pCi/L, the indoor radon factor was assigned 1 point, if it was between 2 and 4 pCi/L, it was scored 2 points, and if the average screening indoor radon level for an area was greater than 4 pCi/L, the indoor radon factor was assigned 3 RI points.